bcgov/public-cloud-techdocs/docs/bc-govs-aws-landing-zone-overview.md

    - In addition to its role in preventative controls, AWS Config also plays a part in detective controls
    - It supports the detection of non-compliant resources and configurations, contributing to overall security monitoring

-The ASEA security framework ensures that ministry teams can develop and deploy applications in a secure, compliant, and controlled AWS environment, enabling them to focus on delivering innovative and effective digital services.
+The ASEA security framework ensures that you can develop and deploy applications in a secure, compliant, and controlled AWS environment, enabling them to focus on delivering innovative and effective digital services.

 <!-- - TODO: Link to the security guardrails page -->